New England Aster

 Seeds per Oz | 70000 |

-Magnificent in bloom, New England Aster (Aster novae-angliae) lights up the late season landscape with bunches of deep violet to lavender-pink flowers.
+Magnificent in bloom, New England Aster (Aster novae-angliae) lights up the late season landscape with bunches of purple flowers.
+The bloom color can be violet, purple, lavender, or shades of pink.
 Large and showy, this aster can grow up to six feet high.
 The flowers are an important source of nectar for late season pollinators, especially Monarchs as they stock up for their fall migration to Mexico.

 This deer resistant native prefers moist, rich soils, but is easily grown in a broad range of conditions, thriving in full sun or light shade in all but the driest soils.
-When it goes into bloom the lower leaves begin to dry up, and this is normal.
-If height becomes an issue, cutting back the stems before mid-July can help control the need for staking.
+When New England Aster blooms the lower leaves usually dry up, and this is normal.
+If height becomes an issue, the main stem can be cut-back by half in midsummer to encourage a bushier growth.
+This can help control the need for staking.

-Bees and butterflies are frequent visitors to this amazing pollinator favorite, and larval host for the Pearl Crescent, the Gorgone Checkerspot butterfly and the Northern Flower moth.
+Bees and butterflies are frequent visitors to this amazing pollinator favorite, and larval host for the Pearl Crescent, the Gorgone Checkerspot butterfly and the Wavy-Lined Emerald moth.
 Other common names include Michaelmas Daisy.